addonovan/mwf/README.md

 *M*y *W*eb *F*ramework.
 (Great name, I know)

-This project was inspired by Gary Berndhart's screencast on [Destroy All Software](https://www.destroyallsoftware.com/) about making a webframework from scratch.
+This project was inspired by Gary Bernhardt's screencast on [Destroy All Software](https://www.destroyallsoftware.com/) about making a webframework from scratch.